-Best Things to do in the Scottish Highlands – Stay at some uniquely Scottish Highlands Hotels & B&Bs
+Scotland Highlands Tour Guide – Stay at some uniquely Scottish Highlands Hotels & B&Bs

 I stayed at such a mix of Scottish Highlands hotels on this trip!!!
 From the very plush to the rather basic B&B. Options were somewhat limited!
 There are quite a few full on 5 star options but they are very expensive (circa 3-400 pounds a night) so not really for solo or travelling with your girlfriends.
 Anyway it is all part of the experience to discover new and interesting Scottish Highlands hotels!